 Our management, with the participation of our Chief Executive Officer and Chief Financial Officer, has evaluated the effectiveness of our disclosure controls and procedures (as such term is defined in Rules 13a-15(e) and 15d-15(e) under the Securities Exchange Act of 1934, as amended (the "Exchange Act")) as of the end of the period covered by this report.
 Disclosure controls and procedures are designed to provide reasonable assurance that the information required to be disclosed in the reports that we file or submit under the Exchange Act has been appropriately recorded, processed, summarized and reported on a timely basis and are effective in ensuring that such information is accumulated and communicated to the Company's management, including our Chief Executive Officer and Chief Financial Officer, as appropriate to allow timely decisions regarding required disclosure.
-Based on such evaluation, our Chief Executive Officer and Chief Financial Officer have concluded that, as of December 27, 2018, our disclosure controls and procedures were not effective due to a material weakness in internal control over financial reporting, described below.
+Based on such evaluation, our Chief Executive Officer and Chief Financial Officer have concluded that, as of December 26, 2019, our disclosure controls and procedures were effective.